brentvollebregt/nitratine.net/posts/how-to-add-a-custom-domain-to-a-github-pages-site.md

 After that we will set up the www routing by clicking "CNAME" in the grey box.
 In here, add www to the HOSTNAME field and your current GitHub pages address to TARGET HOSTNAME.
 For example I would put brentvollebregt.github.io in this as it is where by GitHub page is currently hosted.
 Leave the TTL the same again and click submit.
 If you are confused about this look under the WWW sub-heading for how to do this.

+> You do not have to add a www in this situation but I feel it is good to have www.example.com and example.com point to the same place for consistency.

 You should now have five entries in the "Existing Resource Records" (4 A records and 1 CNAME).

 ![Existing Resource Records](/post-assets/how-to-add-a-custom-domain-to-a-github-pages-site/existing-resource-records.png)